epsilon537/boxlambda/docs/components_spiflash.md

 *SPI Flash MISO Timing.*

 Here I get only 5ns of slack.
-That's much less than I expected, but should still be good enough.
+That's much less than I expected, but it should still be good enough.

-### Spiflash Core Clock Frequency
+### SpiFlash Core Clock Frequency

-The Spiflash core is part of the 50MHz System Clock Domain.
+The SpiFlash core is part of the 50MHz System Clock Domain.

 The SPI bus clock frequency is 25Mhz and is derived from the System Clock Domain through a clock divider.

+### SpiFlash Memory Layout

+The Arty A7 is equipped with 16Mbytes of flash memory.

+Flash memory address range: 0x11000000-0x11ffffff, allocated as follows:

+    - 0x11000000-0x113fffff: 4Mbytes Reserved for Bitstreams
+    - 0x11400000-0x117fffff: 4Mbytes Reserved for software images that boot from flash memory.
+    - 0x11800000-0x11ffffff: 8Mbytes Available for non-volatile data storage.